OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ## Configuring Mage Instance
 Log onto the Mage instance on your web browser using the socket address: "XX.XX.XX.XXX:6789".
 Replace XX.XX.XX.XXX with the IP address for your server instance in compute engine.
 Once you login, select Pipelines on the left bar, and then create a new pipeline.
+I'll select 'Standard (batch)' for the type of pipeline and then name the pipeline.

 ![mage_pipeline_1](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/mage_pipeline_1.png)